Tuesday, September 22, 2020 –

 Work shown: At the End of My Rope, 2019 knit cotton, rope 57 (top of the noose) x 14 1/2, Adrienne Sloane

 Art at Watson

 Featuring work by three progenitors and a cohort of 12 contemporary artists, Out of the Fray was developed in a time of frayed nerves.
 It anticipated that we might begin to see ourselves clear of at least some of the prevailing assaults on democratic values that we have recognized and experienced, and be able and willing to re-examine and re-knit the positive, salvageable elements of a frayed union.
-This project is intentionally timed to open on the brink of the national election and continue through its immediate wake, a decisive turning point for a liberating change of course, a potential shift out of the fray.
+This project was intentionally timed to open on the brink of the national election and continue through its immediate wake, a decisive turning point for a liberating change of course, what was imagined as a potential shift out of the fray.

 The exhibition was based on selected single works by three progenitor artists, exemplars known for their representations of the flag in their work: the late photographer Robert Frank; painter, printmaker, and sculptor Jasper Johns; and painter, printmaker, narrative quiltmaker, mixed-media sculptor, and writer Faith Ringgold.
 In an intentional motivation to defamiliarize their work, their essential sources of inspiration were discoverable anew through their selected progeny—a dozen contemporary artists living and working in places as distant as Los Angeles, New York, St. Louis, and Burlington, Vermont.
 The artists' creative results in adopting the flag as an expressive motif and an activist rallying cry were represented and interpreted through a digital catalogue of the artists' reflective statements and the curator's remarks.